Duralar Coatings: The Advanced Hard Chrome Replacement

 In addition to the performance issues, chemical pollution has been an inherent and serious problem for chrome plating.
 Chromium-6 has been classified as a likely carcinogen, posing serious occupational and environmental hazards.
 So, chromium regulation has been increasingly tightened, and many manufacturers have been seeking alternatives that can offer superior performance without harming the environment.

-Duralar: hard chrome replacement with superior performance
+Duralar: hard chrome replacement coating with superior performance

 Duralar fits the hard chrome replacement need very nicely, exceeding chrome’s performance on virtually all fronts: To begin, since it is a nanocomposite of diamond and metal Duralar is significantly harder and more durable.
 In addition, since it is amorphous and is built out of layers Duralar provides much greater resistance to corrosion and erosion.
 Duralar is also able to create much thicker coatings much faster, without the need for post-processing.
 Plus, Duralar produces a more even coating than chrome, and it is able maintain tight dimensional tolerances, again, without post-processing.